Counseling, Therapy, and Psychology: What's the Difference?

 Compare the Educational Requirements for Mental Health Professionals

-Each of these careers requires at least an undergraduate and graduate degree, typically six years for full-time students.
-Your undergraduate degree rarely matters, as long as it includes at least some coursework in the social sciences, though psychology is one of the most common choices.
-You will learn specific techniques in your graduate study, which include a master's degree for counselors and therapists and a doctoral degree for psychologists and psychiatrists.
+Each career requires at least an undergraduate and graduate degree that includes an internship or practicum, typically six years for full-time students.
+Your undergraduate major rarely matters as long as it includes at least some coursework in the social sciences, though psychology is one of the most common choices.
+You will learn specific techniques in your graduate study, which include a master's degree for counselors and therapists, a doctoral degree for psychologists, and a medical degree for psychiatrists.

 Counselors

 Counseling graduate studies comprise human development, different counseling techniques, and how to deliver effective and culturally competent counseling to groups and individuals.
-Some counseling specialties, such as substance use disorder counseling, may require less education but have a smaller scope of practice, or range of licensed professional activities.
-You must have at least a master's degree, including a practicum and internship, and practice under a licensed counselor before you can earn your independent license.
+Some counseling specialties, such as substance use disorder counseling, may require less education but have a smaller scope of practice.
+You need at least a master's degree, including a practicum and internship, and you must practice under the supervision of a licensed counselor before earning your independent license.

 • Education timeline: Six years